Frequently Asked Questions

 Every course, if successfully completed, is certificated with a Continual Professional Development award (CPD certificate), accredited by The CPD Certification Service.

 If a learner completes a specified group of courses, they will in addition be awarded the formal Certificate in the discipline, e.g. Certificate in AML or Certificate in Sanctions or Certificate in KYC.
-There are 6 certificates that can be achieved comprising 46 Courses.
 In addition, each formal certificate carries designatory wording e.g. Cert (AML) and a digital badge e.g. Certified AML Analyst.

 14. How do I get my certificate of completion?